 Put simply, a business water audit is a process which helps your company identify how it can save money on water bills.
 It most often includes an analysis of infrastructure, supply and drainage.

 Infrastructure analysis tells you how you can optimise your equipment to save water.
-In the service industry for example, water audits will often focus on adding water-efficient fittings such as tap aerators.
+In the service industry, for example, water audits will often focus on adding water-efficient fittings such as tap aerators.
 Though a simple change, a tap aerator could allow a business to save up to 8 litres of water per minute.

 Analysing your business water supply allows you to assess whether you can save on business water at the source.
 Auditors will also check your water bills for discrepancies.
 After this, a plan will be created to allow you to reduce water usage and lower water bills.
 This might include swapping to a new water plan.

-You can do all of this yourself, but you might choose to hire an auditor; in the next section we will explore the benefits of this.
+You can do all of this yourself, but you might choose to hire an auditor; in the next section, we will explore the benefits of this.

-Like with many business investments, a business water audit might seem like an unnecessary cost but it can save you a lot of time and money in the long-run.
+Like with many business investments, a business water audit might seem like an unnecessary cost but it can save you a lot of time and money in the long run.
 Business water audits will identify any issues, list recommendations on how much the issue is costing you and recommend any water efficiency measures you can introduce to save money.

-Whilst you can do your own free water audit, you will likely not have the equipment to identify all area of water consumption and come to comprehensive solutions.
+Whilst you can do your own free water audit, you will likely not have the equipment to identify all areas of water consumption and come to comprehensive solutions.
 We're not saying that doing your own isn't useful, however.
 Many companies can bring their utility bills down on their own by conducting simple audits.

 There are two types of business water audits offered and they don’t come with the same costs associated.
-While a comprehensive audit provides a real deep dive into water use, a simple water audit provides a high value option if you’re looking for something more inexpensive.
+While a comprehensive audit provides a real deep dive into water use, a simple water audit provides a high-value option if you’re looking for something more inexpensive.

-A simple water saving audit will focus on business processes and day to day activities to determine whether more water is being used than is needed; a comprehensive audit will involve a site survey and extensive reports on the findings.
+A simple water-saving audit will focus on business processes and day-to-day activities to determine whether more water is being used than is needed; a comprehensive audit will involve a site survey and extensive reports on the findings.
 The auditors will estimate the savings you can generate from each recommendation and benchmark your company against similar organisations.
 Both of these activities also prove the return on investment of the water audit.